almathaler/springProject/README.md

 May 21
 + added to the drawing tool to allow it to show the user where the line is
 + following along with the mouse

 May 22
 + I (Alex) had strep throat and didn't get much done today

+May 23
++ Started integrating the track and the rider in terms of initial movement
++ Began testing rider's movement along the track.
+As of right now, some of our
++ numbers are off, but we're not far